joergpatz/laravel-hyper-response/README.md

 Response::hal($hal_data);
 ```

-The hal method accept not only an array.
+The Response::hal() method accept not only an array.
 You can give them also a Eloquent Model, Collection or Paginator object.

 For the ApiProblem response: